Idea Validation · KILL VERDICTS

 Switching Cost

-DTC · UK · E-commerce DTC / Sustainability
+FATAL DTC / Sustainability DTC · UK · E-commerce

 Monthly subscription box of curated eco-conscious household products